Southwestern University of Finance and Economics

 Abstract: This study investigates empirically how human capital, measured by educational attainment, is related to income distribution.
-The regressions, using a panel data set covering a broad range of countries between 1980 and 2015, show that a more equal distribution of education contributes significantly to reducing income inequality.
+The regressions, using a cross-country data between 1980 and 2015, show that a more equal distribution of education contributes significantly to reducing income inequality.
 Educational expansion is a major factor in reducing educational inequality and thus income inequality.
-Public policies that improve social benefits and price stability contribute to reducing income inequality, while public spending on education helps to reduce educational inequality.
-In contrast, higher per capita income, greater openness to international trade, and faster technological progress tend to make both income and education distribution more unequal.
-Using the calibration of empirical results, we find that we can attribute the rising income inequality within East Asian economies in recent decades to the unequalizing effects of fast income growth and rapid progress in globalization and technological change, which have surpassed the incomeequalizing effects from improved equality in the distribution of educational attainment during the period.
+Social benefits spending and price stability contribute to reducing income inequality, while public education spending helps to reduce educational inequality.
+In contrast, higher per capita income, greater trade openness and faster technological progress tend to make both income and education distribution more unequal.
+The calibration of empirical results shows that we can attribute the rising income inequality within East Asian economies in recent decades to the unequalizing effects of fast income growth and rapid progress in globalization and technological change, which have surpassed the income-equalizing effects from improved equality in the distribution of educational attainment.

 Abstract: This study presents new data sets on long-run enrollment ratios, educational attainment, and human capital stock measures for numerous countries.
 We construct a complete data set of historical enrollment ratios, subdivided by education level and gender, for 111 countries from 1820 to 1945 (at five-year intervals) by using newly compiled census observations and information on the year of establishment of the oldest school in individual countries.
 Then, by utilizing these enrollment ratios, as well as available census data from 1945 onward on different age groups’ educational attainment, we construct a data set of estimated educational attainment, disaggregated by gender and age group, and aggregate human capital stock that spans from 1870 to 2010.
 The data show that over the past two centuries, there has been remarkable growth in average educational attainment and human capital stock as well as a narrowing of the gap in average educational attainment between nations.